 Internships may be renewed, subject to a review at the end of the semester

-- Intern should have knowledge/interest in the field of position applied, and show initiative in developing skills specific to the field.
+- Interest in the field of position applied and initiative in learning museum practices.

 - Intern should have basic skills in Microsoft Excel, Word and PowerPoint.
 Knowledge in Microsoft Publisher and Adobe Illustrator/Photoshop preferred.